pau1a/Transcrypt/main.md

 This PRD defines the behavioural requirements—strict tenant isolation, verifiable segregation of structured and binary data, and portability of each storage layer—not the infrastructure method by which those requirements are implemented.

-## 3. Product Architecture and Core Platform Design
+## 3. Product Architecture and Central Platform Design

 Transcrypt’s platform is built for separation, assurance, and auditability.
 Its design is intentionally simple at the edges and tightly structured in the core.